 Formal complaints shall be put in writing and addressed by the SLT.
 The names of these staff can be found on the school website.
 The complaint will be logged including the date received and the school will acknowledge receipt of the complaint within 3 working days.
 In many cases this response will also report on the action the school has taken to resolve the issue.
 Alternatively, a meeting may be convened to discuss the matter further.
-This meeting will take place within 10 school working days.
+This meeting will take place within 10 school working days from receiving the complaint and it being logged.
 The aim will be to resolve the matter as speedily as possible.
 However, if you are not satisfied with the result at stage 2, please write to the school within 10 working days of getting our response.
 You will need to inform the school of your reasons why you do not think that the concern has been dealt with to your satisfaction.